pouyahmdn/abr_slowstart/README.md

 ```
 If the compilation is successful, use this command:
 ```
-python3 run_exp.py --output_folder OUTPUT_DIR
+python3 run_exp.py
 ```
 This command will likely take some time to execute (10-20 minutes).
 The outputs will also be large (~2GB).

-The result is 6 numpy arrays in `OUTPUT_DIR`.
+The result is 6 numpy arrays in `./output/`.
 Each include 2000 streaming sessions generated using one policy.
 Each session is 490 chunks in length.

 For each chunk, there is an array of length (19 + 1 + 1 + 19 + 1).
 In order, this array consists of:
 * An observation, with 19 dimensions